 Mr. Miller is a 1975 graduate of Loyola University of Chicago and a 1978 graduate of Columbia University's Graduate School of Business.
 Mr. Miller views education as the primary key to changing the health and economics of current food production systems.
-In that capacity, Mr. Miller is a founding member and Co-Chair of the advisory board for Loyola University's Institute of Environmental Sustainability and is a recipient of the Institute's first Damen Award, recognizing his services related to positive environmental change.
-Mr. Miller resides in Winnetka, Illinois with his wife and family.
+Mr. Miller is a founding member of the advisory board for Loyola University's Institute of Environmental Sustainability and is a recipient of the Institute's first Damen Award, recognizing his services related to positive environmental change.
 He continues to restore his small organic farm in Iroquois County, a family heritage since 1875, now being transitioned to native prairie and permaculture production.

-Mr. Miller is a co-founder of Iroquois Valley and served as its Chief Executive Officer continuously until September 2021.
+Mr. Miller is a co-founder of Iroquois Valley and served as its Chief Executive Officer until 2021.